 It is sweetened with stevia, and the juice of fruits and vegetables gives it color.
 The flavours of Thorne Amino Complex are berry and lemon.

 Dairy, soy, and gluten are not included in Thorne Amino Complex.
-But people who follow a vegan diet shouldn’t take the supplement because the maker doesn’t say if the ingredients come from animals or not.
+But people who follow a vegan diet shouldn’t take the supplement because the maker doesn’t say if the ingredients come from animals.

 Designs for Health BCAA Powder